06 Feb Are You Guilty Of Any Of These 7 Career Sins?

-If you grew up watching Star Movies in the 90s and early 2000s, chances are you would have seen the classic, intensely dark psychological thriller SEVEN.
+Movies and stories – they often imitate real life and sometimes they can be powerful analogies to explore themes in real life.
+Many of you may have seen the classic, intensely dark psychological thriller SEVEN.
 Seven (stylized as SE7EN) is a 1995 American crime thriller film directed by David Fincher starring Brad Pitt, Morgan Freeman, Gwyneth Paltrow, Kevin Spacey and John C. McGinley.
 The film tells the story of David Mills (Pitt), a detective who partners with the retiring William Somerset (Freeman) to track down a serial killer who uses the seven deadly sins as a motif in his murders.

 I remember feeling edge-of-the-seat horror and shock each time one of the sins was revealed, leading upto the devastating end.
 The superlative acting and the dark style made the movie a huge success both with the critics and the masses.
 Anyway, the story and the theme of the seven sins – Gluttony, Greed, Sloth, Lust, Pride, Jealousy and Wrath, left an indelible impression on me.